urib94/BainanceTradingBot/README.md

 3. Five possible Long MACD Over RSI strategies.
 * Current price below SMA 150 -> Market
 * Crossing the zero line downwards -> Limit
-* Not currently trailing -> If we have three positive candles and downwards pyramid, activate trailing.
+* Not currently trailing -> If we have three positive candles downwards pyramid, activate trailing.
 Currently trailing -> two positive candles pyramid, deactivate trailing.
 Currently trailing -> If we need to sell by our trailing rules -> sell.
 * Not currently trailing -> If we have three negative downwards pyramid, activate trailing.
 Not currenly trailing -> three negative candle values and the current candle is not bigger than the prev, deactivate trailing.
 Not Currently trailing -> If we need to sell by trailing rules -> sell.
 * Safety net.
 5. Five possible Short MACD Over RSI strategies.
 * Current price above SMA 150 -> Market
 * Crosing the zero line upwards -> Limit
-*
+* Not currently trailing -> If we have three negative downwards pyramid, activate trailing.
+Currently trailing ->  if the current candle is bigger than the previous and are both negative, deactivate trailing.
+Not currently trailing -> If wee need to sell by our trailing rules -> sell.
-*
+* Not currently trailing -> If we have three positive upwards pyramid, activate trailing.
+Currently trailing -> if the current candle is not bigger than the previous one and are positive, deactivate trailing.
+Not currently trailing -> If we need to sell by our own trailing rules -> sell.
 * Saftety net.

 ## Project Structure